-Assign Test Areas: Divide the class into 4 or more teams -- Teams A, B, C, etc. Beforehand, decide how many areas each team will test, keeping in mind that the data from each area will be averaged, and the more tests in each area, the more reliable the results.
-Show each team the areas they will test, and explain that each team will use the same methods to test a different spot within that area.
+- 1. Divide the class into four to six teams and call them Teams A, B, C, etc. - 2.
+Decide how many teams will test each area keeping in mind that the data from each area will be averaged; the more tests in each area increases the validity of the results. - 3.
+Have the class discuss which areas to test.
+The areas should be distinctly different uses or land covers.
+(Alternately, teachers can select the areas and assign each team several areas to test.) - 4.
+Explain that each team will use the same methods to test a different spot within that area to maintain reliability and validity.

-Time-saving options: Each team could test 3-4 different areas, but at least 3 teams should test the same areas.
-OR choose to focus your investigation on one side of the school.
-OR have different classes test different areas, and combine the results from both classes.
+Time-saving options: Focus your investigation on one side of the school; have different classes test different areas, and combine the results from both classes; or each team could test 3-4 different areas, with each area being tested by a minimum of 3 teams.

-Added Challenge: If age appropriate, introduce the concept of random sampling within defined areas by having each team pick a number from a hat.
+Added Challenges: If age appropriate, introduce the concept of random sampling within the defined areas by having each team pick a number from a hat.
 Then one team member twirls around in the center of the area (with eyes closed) and walks that # of steps to the spot to be tested.)

-Permeability Field Test (see Directions, page 4): These directions can be copied for the students.
+Permeability Field Test (see Student Directions, page 4): These directions can be copied for the students.

 - Demonstrate the test and go over the Team Field Observation Table (page 6). - Provide each team with the materials listed on page 1.
-Assign "jobs" for the team members, e.g., the person holding the cylinder, water pourer, timer, data recorder, map marker.
+Assign "jobs" for the team members.
+For example, holding the cylinder, pouring the water, working the timer, recording the data, and marking the map.
 Have each team practice the procedure. - Ask the students why it is important for all of the teams to use the same procedure.
-Answer: Reliability -- if one team were to use a different amount of water, the results would not be consistent with the other teams' data.
+Answer: Reliability if one team were to use a different amount of water, the results would not be consistent with the other teams' data.
 Repeatedly using the same methods helps ensure consistency of the results.
-This makes it possible to average the results and have a reliable conclusion, or to recognize an anomaly. - Ask them why they think you assigned jobs.
-(This can also improve reliability of the results, because the tests are more likely to be done the same each time.) - Ask them how else the procedures will help ensure reliability of the results.
-(The number of tests being done by multiple teams in each area.)
+This makes it possible to average the results and have a reliable conclusion, or to recognize an anomaly. - Ask them why they have assigned jobs and need to practice the procedure.
+It improves accuracy, because the students are less likely to make a mistake in the procedure.
+It improves reliability of the results, because the students are more likely to do each test the same and the same as the other students.